Parkerbot — Animatronic Spider

 The addition of a couple of red LED eyes gave it a sinister stare and greatly enhanced the overall effect.
 I also added a pair of green LEDs to the pincers so their motion could be seen, and another pair of red LEDs underneath the chassis for a spooky glow.
 I simply tied into the battery pack for the wireless receiver leaving me with one less thing to worry about.
 Keep it as simple as possible and there are less chances of something going wrong (Figure 7).

 FIGURE 7.
 Fur and LEDs installed and ready to go hunting!

 I Can’t Hear You

 No self-respecting spider would be running around in silence!
 The final step was to take it up one more notch by adding an audio track.
 Now, I know that spiders don’t really make many sounds, but Hollywood has already primed the public to expect it and I wanted to deliver!
-I was able to find a variety of insect sounds from a free “web” download site (see Resources) that allowed me to select several different sounds and combine them to make the track.
+I was able to find a variety of insect sounds from free “web"site downloads that allowed me to select several different sounds and combine them to make the track.
 I used a simple recorder (Figure 8) from Electronics123 (see Resources) which includes a speaker, triggers, and a battery pack.
 It was then a simple process to load the completed track which I’d prepared in Audacity (see Resources).

 FIGURE 8.
 Basic audio player from Electronics123.

 In order to save weight, I decided to stick with the tiny onboard speaker that came with the player instead of adding a set of speakers.
 The sound quality is not great but for my purposes, it works.
 This player includes a repeat function, so I just trigger it and away it goes.

 I had a great time bringing this guy to life (Figure 9).

 FIGURE 9.
 Looking spooky and on the prowl.